-The DHD D1 is packed well in a transparent plastic box that reveals only the aircraft, the remote controller and all other accessories are hidden in the bottom of the box.
+The DHD D1 is packed well in a transparent plastic box that reveals only the aircraft, the remote controller, and all other accessories are hidden in the bottom of the box.
 My first impression holding it in my hand was: WOW, this is damn small.
 It is even smaller than my other pocket quadcopter, the FQ777-124.

 There are not too many included accessories with the D1 pocket quad.
-I found inside the box only the USB charging cable, one set of spare propellers and a tiny instruction guide.
+I found inside the box only the USB charging cable, one set of spare propellers, and a tiny instruction guide.

-Because there is little room on the sides of the aircraft, the power switch is on another side than the charge interface which is the “biggest “clue where is the rear of this toy.
+Because there is little room on the sides of the aircraft, the power switch is on another side than the charging interface which is the “biggest “clue where is the rear of this toy.